-On January 4, 2017 the petitioners filed an appeal of the Superior Court decision with a request for direct review by the state Supreme Court.
+On Jan.
+4, 2017, the petitioners filed an appeal of the Superior Court decision with a request for direct review by the state Supreme Court.
 The state Supreme Court denied the request for direct review.
 The appeal is now pending in Washington State Court of Appeals.

 Prior to filing a judicial appeal of the rule, the Olympic Resource Protection Council filed a petition to amend the Dungeness water management rule under the Administrative Procedures Act, RCW 34.05.330.
 After thoroughly evaluating and considering the issues raised, we chose to not amend the rule.